 This award is made possible by a generous lead gift from Atiku Abubakar, businessman, philanthropist and former Nigerian Vice President, for the Global Leaders Program.
 Abubakar was the first recipient of the Award, which was presented at the Promise of the Peace Corps Gala in September 2011.

-The 2015 Harris Wofford Global Citizen Award winner was Berhane Daba of Ethiopia (press release).
+The 2016 Harris Wofford Global Citizen Award winner was Ibrahima Sankare of Mali.

-To nominate an individual for the Wofford Award, please download the Wofford Award nomination packet, and both the nominator form and nominee form and submit all nomination materials to email@example.com.
-The deadline for consideration for the 2016 award was January 31, 2016.
+To nominate an individual for the Wofford Award, please download the Wofford Award nomination packet, and both the nominator form and nominee form and submit all nomination materials to firstname.lastname@example.org.
+The deadline for consideration for the 2017 award is December 31, 2016.
 To better understand the selection process and eligibility for the award, please download the frequently asked questions.
 Click here to download a flyer about the award.